-D. Grading Policy/Procedure and/or methods of evaluation: There are several areas students will be expected to be knowledgeable in.
-These will be covered during the lectures.
-The competencies covered will be what a prospective employer expects an employee to possess to obtain or maintain employment.
+D. Grading Policy/Procedure and/or methods of evaluation: There are ten areas students will be expected to be knowledgeable in.
+These are covered in chapters 1 through 10.
+At the beginning of each chapter, there is a listing of specific and measurable competencies.
+These competencies cover a set of knowledge that a prospective employer expects an employee to possess to obtain or maintain employment.
 Video Production majors only must make a 'C' or better to advance.

-The competencies will be evaluated in exams, projects and a final.
+The competencies will be evaluated in several exams.
 Exams must be taken at the scheduled times.
-If students are unable to take the exam as scheduled, students will need to take the exam before the scheduled time.
-The exam cannot be taken after the scheduled time.
-The projects will be completed as specified by the instructor.
+If students are unable to take the exam as scheduled, students will need to take the exam before the scheduled time or with another class.
+The exam cannot be taken after the scheduled time, unless the student has made arrangements with the instructor prior to the exam.